diogoseca/diogoseca.github.io/_posts/2020-07-15-Are-you-still-diversifying-using-the-Markowitz-model-Welcome-to-the-21st-century.markdown

-And filter our data so that we only contain those gics industries.
+And filter our data so that it only contains those GICS industries.

 ```python
 data = data[data.gics_industry.isin(top50.index)]
 ```

-And then standardize the numerical information:
+We then standardize the numerical information:

 ```python